 Editions 2, 3, and 4 | 2007, 2010, 2015

 In 2007, I revamped the 2nd edition of this book and have been asked to update with the 3rd and 4th editions.
 I wish is that it had images and not 1000 recipes, but in the publishing world, you have to write what they want.

-If I'm approached for the 5th edition, I think I would like to give a new author the opportunity to take it over.
+If I'm approached for the 5th edition, I want to give a new cocktail author the opportunity to take it over.